Spin-Adapted Fermionic Unitaries: From Lie Algebras to Compact Quantum Circuits: Symmetry enforcement in quantum simulations

 An alternative strategy is the incorporation of penalty terms in the Hamiltonian that artificially raise the energy of states with undesired symmetries \cite{McClean.2016.10.1088/1367-2630/18/2/023023,Ryabinkin.2019.10.1021/acs.jctc.8b00943,Greene-Diniz.2021.10.1002/qua.26352,Kuroiwa.2021.10.1103/PhysRevResearch.3.013197} (see, also, \cite{Selvarajan.2022.10.3390/sym14030457}).
 In doing so, the quantum simulations are biased toward states with desired symmetry properties.
 Although such approaches are general, they typically require a large number of measurements, depend on user-defined hyperparameters, and the optimization is formally occurring on the full, rather than symmetry-adapted, Hilbert space.

-In qubit reduction techniques \cite{Bravyi.2017.1701.08213,Setia.2020.10.1021/acs.jctc.0c00113,Picozzi.2023.10.1088/2058-9565/acd86c}, one takes advantage of $\mathbb{Z}_2$ symmetries of the Hamiltonian, including number parities and point group symmetry, to block diagonalize the Hamiltonian and eliminate redundant qubits.
+In qubit reduction techniques \cite{Bravyi.2017.1701.08213,Setia.2020.10.1021/acs.jctc.0c00113,Picozzi.2023.10.1088/2058-9565/acd86c}, one takes advantage of $\mathbb{Z}_2$ symmetries of the Hamiltonian, including particle-number parities and certain point group symmetries, to block diagonalize the Hamiltonian and eliminate redundant qubits.
 The quantum simulation is subsequently performed on the Hamiltonian block with the targeted $\mathbb{Z}_2$ symmetries.
-Although these schemes reduce the required quantum resources, in their current formulation they are not applicable to more generic symmetries, such as $S^2$.
+Although these schemes reduce the required quantum resources, in their current formulation they are not applicable to non-Abelian or continuous symmetries, such as $S^2$.